-The variable components are discretionary and fully flexible as opposed to a contractual entitlement, and there is a possibility of zero awards being made should the performance of the Company or individuals require this.
-Individual awards are based on a calibrated assessment of performance of individuals relative to peers.
+Variable components are discretionary and fully flexible as opposed to a contractual entitlement, and there is a possibility of zero awards being made should the performance of the Company and/or individuals require this (other than where payments are required by law).
+Individual awards are based on an assessment of performance of individuals allowing for differentiation.